Simplon-Luna/b6_Luna/Plan_d'Action.md

 ### **Horizontal Auto-scaling of Voting App**

-For the Horizontal Auto-scaling of Voting App, I used these turotials:
+For the Horizontal Auto-scaling of Voting App, I used these tutorials:

 [Autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)